postcss/postcss/docs/guidelines/runner.md

 PostCSS plugins may declare file or directory dependencies by attaching messages to the `result`.
 Runners should watch these and ensure that the CSS is rebuilt when they change.
+Directories should be watched recursively.

 ```js
 for (let message of result.messages) {